BlackSky-Jose/blackjack-python/README.md

 If you want to run this code from source, you can just `git clone` this repo.
 It's recommended to create a new virtual environment (`python3 -m venv /path/to/venv`).
 This bot uses the [python-telegram-bot](https://python-telegram-bot.org/) framework to make Telegram API calls.
-You can install it (and potential other requlrements) like that:
+You can install it (and potential other requirements) like that:

 ``pip install -r requirements.txt``